cloudalchemy/ansible-grafana/README.md

 - Ansible >= 2.5
 - libselinux-python on deployer host (only when deployer machine has SELinux)
 - grafana >= 5.1 (for older grafana versions use this role in version 0.10.1 or earlier)
+- rsync if you plan to use grafana provisioning

 ## Role Variables